apulaski/GettingAndCleaningData-CourseProject/CodeBook.md

 While all frequence variables are preceeded with "Frequency"

 The data frame "final_data" conrtains the the detailed data of each mean and standard deviation for each original observation.
-The data from "avg_data" contains the summary mean for all metrics groubed by subject and activity.
+The data from "avg_data" contains the summary mean for all metrics groubed by subject (integer) and activity (character).

 ##R Script:
 The R script file s broken out into 5 section correcsponding to each of the 5 steps in the instructions for this project.

+The following interstisial data frames are also created within the R script:
+all_train: the combination of the subject, activities and results in the training set
+all_test: the combination of the subject, activities and results in the testing set
+all_data: the combination of the trining set and test set
+final_data: final "tidy" data of all observations after limiting the columns to Means and Standard Deviation columns and cleaning up columns and names.
+avg_data: the final "tidy" data of averages when the data is grouped by subject and activity